ralsina/kv/README.md

 ## Features

-* Stream video from the server's HDMI output
+* Stream video and audio from the server's HDMI output
 * Send keyboard and mouse events from a single-board computer (SBC) to the server
 * Expose disk images to the server as if they were plugged via USB thumb drives